sheisc/ucc162.3/README.md

 # ucc162.3
-A lightweight open-source C compiler.
-The original author is Wenjun Wang.
+UCC: A Lightweight Open-Source C Compiler for Research and Education.